JonToler/deeper-thought/README.md

 Possible Ideas: Allow users to create lists of favorite questions or answers to reference later.

 #Specs:
+Comments with the highest rating will display on the index page.
+User gives a rating of 100 on a comment.
+The rated comment will display on the index in a list of highest rating.

 Questions should have the content of the question itself, an author and additional notes.

 Answers should have the content of the answer and the author.